Tom Brady announces his retirement: "It is time to focus my time and energy on other things"

 "This is difficult for me to write, but here it goes: I am not going to make that competitive commitment anymore," he wrote.

-"I think when the time's right, I'll be ready to make a decision one way or another."
+"I think when the time's right, I'll be ready to make a decision one way or another," Brady said on Monday.

+Brady acknowledged the back-and-forth in his announcement on Tuesday, saying he's "done a lot of reflecting the past week and have asked myself difficult questions."

+"My teammates, coaches, fellow competitors, and fans deserve 100% of me, but right now, it's best I leave the field of play to the next generation of dedicated and committed athletes," he said. "...My playing career has been such a thrilling ride, and far beyond my imagination, and full of ups and downs.
+When you're in it every day, you really don't think about any kind of ending. ...
+I feel like the luckiest person in the world."

 for more features.